-With its proven expertise in the thermal energy and combustion processes, CNIM is able to supply turnkey boilers for energy recovery centers.
+With its proven expertise in the thermal energy and combustion processes, CNIM is able to supply turnkey.
 As a contractor, CNIM is able to intervene at every stage of a project – from design, manufacture and installation of the equipment.

 A boiler for each type of energy recovery